Bandera2014/MarkdownTutorial/README.md

 You notice how the AboutMe has a bigger text font than the "Markdown Tutorial" text.
 This is because the AboutMe text is preceded by a heading order that gives it a bigger font, usually indicating a section.
 We will explore headers in the next section.

 <b>Heads Up!</b>: I will be cloning this repository onto my client so I can work off of Visual Studio code.
 You are more than welcome to follow my standard, but you may also edit on the screen and apply the changes as such.
+If it is your first time to ever preview README's on VSC here is a [link](https://code.visualstudio.com/docs/languages/markdown) to help you get started.

 <details closed>
 <summary>If you're editing on Github open here</summary>